muratk3n/thirdwave/en/README.md

 ---

-Jack Brouwer of UCI sounds like a champ; he's been at this renewable fuel concept for a long time.
+Jack Brouwer of UCI sounds like a champ; he's been at the renewable fuel concept for a long time.
 Wrote a white paper on pipe transmission, SoCalGas noticed and they launched a pilot project based on it, years ago.